turingschool/front-end-curriculum/projects/weathrly.md

 ## Requirements

+Your weather underground API key should not be stored on github.
+Store it in a seperate file.
+This file should be added to your `.gitignore` file.

 ## Phase one

 * Your application should have a welcome page that greets the user.
-The welcome page has an input field that allows the user to submit a location (the location should work with both a zip code and city and state).
+The welcome page has a search component.

+The search component consists of an input field and a submit button that allows the user to search for a location (the location should work with both a zip code and city/state).

-* Once the desired location is submitted the Application should display
+* Once the desired location is submitted a current weather component should display with the following information
   * the name of the current city
   * the current condition
   * the current day